cap-js/docs/guides/databases-postgres.md

 ### Initial Schema Version

-Once you are ready to release an initial version of your database schema you can create a DDL file, which defines the database schema.
-Firstly create subfolder `changelog` in `srv/src/main/resources`.
-Here we place the Liquibase [change log](https://docs.liquibase.com/concepts/changelogs/home.html) and the DDL scripts for the schema versions.
+Once you are ready to release an initial version of your database schema, you can create a DDL file that defines the initial database schema.
+Firstly create subfolder `changelog` under `srv/src/main/resources`.
+Here you place the Liquibase [change log](https://docs.liquibase.com/concepts/changelogs/home.html) and the DDL scripts for the schema versions.
 The change log is described by the _changelog/changelog.yml_ file:

 ```yml
 databaseChangeLog: